Drakdodare/Drakdodare/README.md

 ## Background

-I’m former Microsoft and former Google.
+I’m a former Microsoft engineer who worked a little bit on Windows and a former Google Web Administrator whom made sure google.com was always running.
 Those roles gave me a close look at what “software at scale” really means: messy environments, long tails of edge cases, and the way defaults quietly become policy for millions of machines.
 It also taught me to value boring outcomes — systems that are understandable, observable, and hard to accidentally break.

 I’m now a maintainer for the Linux kernel.
 That work is equal parts discipline and restraint: patches need to be correct, reviewable, and worth the long-term cost of carrying them.
 The goal isn’t novelty — it’s stability, security, and changes that hold up under real-world pressure.